abuehl/abuehl.github.io/_posts/2026-04-23-cpp-files-still-help-breaking-dependencies.md

 Importers of `M` don't get `R`.

+Note that the compiler creates both a BMI file and a `.obj` file for TU #1a.
+The BMI file contains the declaration of function `foo`, and the obj file the compiled code of the definition of `foo`, which is linked by the linker.

 But for the build system, TU #1a still depends on TU #2.
 The translation units must be compiled in the right order and the BMI of TU #2 is used when compiling TU #1a.

-Note that the compiler creates both a BMI file and a `.obj` file for TU #1a.
-The BMI file contains the declaration of function foo, and the obj file the compiled code of the definition of foo, which is linked by the linker.

 ### Breaking the dependency on R